-Are you confused about what the difference between contemporary architecture and modern architecture is?
+Are you confused about what the difference is between contemporary architecture and modern architecture?
 Read on to learn more about these two very different styles and the sort of look they break to a home.

 To put it simply, modern architecture typically points to a type of style built between the early 1900s and the 1950s.
 It's a very distinct, defined style and it doesn't change.